vhinrich/vhinandrich2/sites/all/modules/contrib/cpn/README.txt

     - The "Edit JS per block" permission to the roles that are allowed to add custom JavaScript for individual blocks.

- 2. The main admininistrative page controls the site-wide settings, including the location of the custom files, whether aggregation is enabled, customize the code wrappers, and global CSS & JS: admin/config/content/cpn
+ 2. The main administrative page controls the site-wide settings, including the location of the custom files, whether aggregation is enabled, customize the code wrappers, and global CSS & JS: admin/config/content/cpn

  3. Each content type can have the CSS & JS enabled on their respective edit